Cătălin Drulă

+Biography

+Born in Bucharest, Drulă went to high school at the city's Tudor Vianu National College of Computer Science (1995–1999).
+He pursued his studies at the University of Toronto, graduating in 2002 with a degree in computer engineering.
+After spending a year at the Grenoble Institute of Technology on an exchange program, he obtained in 2005 an MS degree in computer science from the University of Toronto, with thesis "Fast and Energy Efficient Neighbour Discovery for Opportunistic Networking with Bluetooth".

+Political career

 From 23 December 2020, he served as the Minister of Transport in the Cîțu Cabinet, until his resignation registered on 7 September 2021.
 According to USR MP Emanuel Ungureanu, he could likely be the presidential candidate of USR for the forthcoming 2024 Romanian presidential election.

-Since 7 February 2022 onwards, he has been serving as the ad interim president of the USR, as a result of the resignation of Dacian Cioloș.
+Since 7 February 2022, he has been serving as the ad interim president of the USR, as a result of the resignation of Dacian Cioloș.
+Following the poor results of the United Right Alliance in the 2024 Romanian local elections and the 2024 European Parliament election in Romania on 9 June 2024, he announced his resignation from the leadership of USR.